 Skip to main content

 Claude Code runs in a separate terminal, so you keep Monk open in your IDE and launch Claude Code in the same project directory.
-Monk writes the config Claude Code needs automatically.
+The Monk MCP server is enabled automatically during setup and writes the config Claude Code needs.

 Coming soon: Headless mode — plug Monk directly into Claude Code without running a separate IDE window.
 Upvote it on our roadmap.